A seat belt reduces by half the risk of being killed or seriously injured in an accident. Buckling up could save your life.

-The law is the same if you are riding in a taxi, and the same penalties apply.
+The law is the same if you are riding in these types of vehicles, and the same penalties apply.
 You have to buckle up.

-If a person under age 16 doesn't buckle up, it is the adult passenger riding with him or her – not the taxi driver – who faces a fine and demerit points.
+If a person under age 16 doesn't buckle up, it is the adult passenger riding with him or her – not the qualified driver – who faces a fine and demerit points.

 Once they turn 14, passengers could be fined and the demerit points entered on their driving record.